apason/ttk-15/README.md

 compiler is for compiling ttk-91 and ttk-15 source code to ttk-15 binary.
-That means object modules compiled with our compiler can not be run in other ttk-91 machines! (e.g. titokone) It creates .o15 object modules that contains compiled instructions, data area and symbol table.
+That means object modules compiled with our compiler can not be run in other ttk-91 machines! (e.g. titokone) It creates .o15 object modules that contains compiled instructions, data area and symbol tables (import and export).

 ##linker##